DavidWaligora/PlantHumidity/README.md

 # PlantHumidity

-A personal project to monitor the humidity of my own plants using sensors, with local network API integration.
+A personal project to monitor the humidity of my own plants soil using sensors, with local network API integration.

 ## Purpose

-This repository is for my own use, to track and log the humidity levels of my plants.
+This repository is for my own use, to track and log the humidity levels of my plants soil.
 It collects data from humidity sensors and helps me keep my plants healthy by showing me when water is needed.
 The project also includes an API integration for accessing humidity data and controlling sensors over my local network.

 ## Features